rafae2k/uber-clone/README.md

 - You can search for places using the Google Places API and see the place details.

-- You can also see the route drawed in the map between the origin and destination selected.
+- You can also see the route drawed in the map between the selected origin and destination.

 - You are able to see the approximate time of arrival and estimated cost of the trip.